Background

 The percentage of residents that agreed their local area is a place where people from different backgrounds get on well together in Plympton St Mary (53 per cent) and Drake (51 per cent) was significantly higher than in Budshead (36 per cent), Efford & Lipson (27 per cent), Eggbuckland (34 per cent), Honicknowle (35 per cent), St Budeaux (34 per cent) and Stoke (31per cent).

-Plymouth’s cohesion rate, which is calculated by excluding the neutral options, is currently 77 per cent which is a significant increase from 74 per cent in 2020.
+Plymouth’s cohesion rate, which is calculated by excluding the neutral options, is currently 77 per cent which is a significant increase from 74 per cent in 2020 but remains well behind the most recent national score recorded in the Community Life Survey 2023/24 of 81 per cent.

 Employment

-Across the UK, the overall employment rate was 76 per cent (of working age population) were employed in 2023.
+Across the UK, the overall employment rate was 75 per cent (of working age population) in 2024.
 However, there remains a significant difference between the employment rates of different ethnic groups.
-Nationally, 77 per cent of white people were employed, compared with 69 per cent of people from all other ethnic groups combined.
-Whilst the highest employment rate was in the Indian ethnic group (79 per cent).
-The employment rate for Plymouth during the period October 2022 to September 2023 was 74 per cent.
-Employment for all minority ethnic groups in the city was 66 per cent and 75 per cent of the White working age population were in employment over the same period.
+Nationally, 77 per cent of white people were employed, compared with 69 per cent of people from ethnic minority groups, whilst the highest employment rate was in the Indian ethnic group (78 per cent).
+The employment rate for Plymouth during the period October 2023 to September 2024 was 73 per cent.
+Employment for all minority ethnic groups in the city was 61 per cent[2] and 74 per cent of the White working age population were in employment over the same period.

 Health